 Create a New Application in Azure

-1. Login to the classic Azure portal and select Active Directory.
+Log in to the Azure portal and click on Azure Active Directory.

 SCIM.email: the unique email of the user

 SCIM.name.givenName: the given (or first) name of the user